stanislavlevin/bind9/bind/doc/arm/reference.rst

 Forwarding
 ^^^^^^^^^^

-The forwarding facility can be used to create a large site-wide cache on a few servers, reducing traffic over links to external name servers.
+The forwarding facility sends queries which cannot be answered using local data to different resolvers.
+This can be used to create a large site-wide cache on a few servers, reducing traffic over links to external name servers.
 It can also be used to allow queries by servers that do not have direct access to the Internet, but wish to look up exterior names anyway.